DubiousCactus/fever/README.md

 # Proactive hot code reloading engine

-My previous attempt was reactive: detect which callable threw an exception, reload that callable.
+[My previous attempt](https://github.com/DubiousCactus/matchbox?tab=readme-ov-file#3-an-interactive-coding-experience-for-fast-iteration-work-in-progress) was reactive: detect which callable threw an exception, reload that callable.
 We had to detect whether it was a class __init__, a class method, a module-level function or a lambda.
-This wouldn't scale and I had many holes to patch.
+This wouldn't scale, and I had many holes to patch.

-The new approach is proactive: we will hook into the __import__ builtin so that we can record module dependencies.
-Then we will build an AST of the code so that we can analyze all callables and keep track of: module-level functions, class methods, lambdas, etc.
-And we can keep track of their context too!
-Finally we need to track which piece of code was changed in the tracked module (using our wrapper module for a given callable), ie hash all callables in the dependency graph of the module and detect hash changes.
-Each changed dependency will be reloaded, and we can then replace object and function references in the saved context.
+The new approach is proactive and requires analyzing and monkey-patching the user's code before the user even gets a hold of it.

 ## How?

-1. Import hooks
+1. Import hooks and AST analysis

-Install a middleware between the builtin __import__ and the user code, such that we intercept each call to import() and register the dependencies. i.e. in module A, user imports modules B and C --> register (B,C) as deps of A.

-2. Call tracking

-We can track calls between all the callables in the program *at run time*!
-This is achieved by monkey-patching callables with a tracking wrapper, after finding all callables with AST analysis.
-We can do this on a per-module basis *during import*, fully transparent to the user.

-After monkey-patching all callables, we get a call graph that updates in real time :) We can now keep track of everything we need for careful hot code reloading.
+We first implement an [import hook](https://docs.python.org/3.14/reference/import.html#import-hooks) so that we can record module imports (and optionally a dependency graph).
+Then we build an AST of the code so that we can analyze all callables and keep track of: module-level functions, class methods, lambdas (well that's probably not gonna happen), etc.

+2. Monkey-patching and proxy callables

+Once we found all the callables in a module, we can wrap them in a proxy upon import, before returning the code to the user.
+With this mechanism in place, we are able to track which callable was changed on disk -- ie hash all callables in the dependency graph of the module and detect hash changes.
+Up to this point, everything that happened is fully transparent to the user.

 3. Hot code reloading

-Several ways of doing this?
-One way might be to keep a registry of callables, such that we can easily update their code in the registry and keep their cache there too.
-Not sure if that is the most efficient solution though!
-Another approach is to directly replace the code by recompiling and replacing the function pointers.
-Seems fine honestly, and we can use a registry for the cache only.

-I think the first approach is a bit easier to deal with caching.
-We may need to replace all callables with proxies though, such that the proxies are the interface to the registry.
-This shouldn't be too hard!

-But then we'll need some machinery (ie visitor pattern) to walk through the call graph and update callers that depend on the result of the updated callee.
+Whenever the user calls for a reload, each changed callable is reloaded, and only that, and re-executed in the registry's isolated namespace.
+Thanks to the proxy wrapper, every place where a function was previously imported and called will automatically call the new code.
+Pretty sweet, right?

 ## How does it differ from Jurigged and others?